usnistgov/IFA/README.md

 - Extract freewrapTCLSH.exe to the directory with the IFA Tcl files
 - Edit ifa-files.txt and change the first line 'ifa.tcl' to 'ifa_cl.tcl'
 - Edit ifa_cl.tcl similar to ifa.tcl above
-- To create ifa-cl.exe, enter the command: freewrapTCLSH -f ifa-files.txt
+- To create ifa_cl.exe, enter the command: freewrapTCLSH -f ifa-files.txt

 ## Differences from the NIST-built version of IFC File Analyzer

-Some features are not available in the user-built version including: tooltips and unzipping compressed IFC files.
+Some features are not available in the user-built version including tooltips and unzipping compressed IFC files.
 Some of the features are restored if the NIST-built version is run first.

 ## Suggested improvements

 Replace the Tcl package [tcom](http://wiki.tcl.tk/1821) (COM) with the COM features in [twapi](http://twapi.magicsplat.com/).
 This will allow upgrading to Tcl 8.6.

-Replace the home-grown code to interact with Excel spreadsheets with [CAWT](http://www.cawt.tcl3d.org/).
+Replace the home-grown code to generate Excel spreadsheets with [CAWT](http://www.cawt.tcl3d.org/).

 ## Contact